turingschool/curriculum/source/projects/son_of_store_engine.markdown

 As an authenticated store stocker, I can:

-* Add and remove products, edit products, and retire products in my store only
+* Add products, edit products, and retire products in my store only

 #### Authenticated Store Administrator